False Claims Act.

 (b) Actions by Private Persons. - A person may bring a civil action for a violation of G.S.
 1-607 for the person and for the State, as follows:

 (1) The action shall be brought in the name of the State, and the person bringing the action shall be referred to as the qui tam plaintiff.
-Once filed, the action may be dismissed voluntarily by the person bringing the action only if the court and Attorney General have given written consent to the dismissal.
+The action may be dismissed only if the court and Attorney General have given written consent to the dismissal and the reasons for consenting.

 (2) A copy of the complaint and written disclosure of substantially all material evidence and information the person possesses shall be served on the Attorney General pursuant to applicable rules of the North Carolina Rules of Civil Procedure.
 The complaint shall be filed in camera, shall remain under seal for at least 120 days, and shall not be served on the defendant until the court so orders.
 The State may elect to intervene and proceed with the action within 120 days after it receives both the complaint and the material evidence and information.